 Is your Mercedes-Benz higher/lower on one side due to a faulty air suspension level sensor?
 Learn how to fix the problem by replacing the Air Ride Height Level sensor on your Mercedes-Benz.
-This guide provides instructions on replacing the rear air suspension level sensor on a Mercedes-Benz R-Class, GL-Class.
+This guide provides instructions on replacing the rear air suspension level sensor on a Mercedes-Benz R-Class or GL-Class.

 - Vehicle height is lower or higher on one side.